NiklasPor/rxjs-boost/README.md

 ---

-Visit the [official documentation](https://rxjs-boost.vercel.app) and have a look at all utilites provided.
+Visit the [official documentation](https://rxjs-boost.vercel.app) and have a look at the collection of operators.
 Or get started with one of the few below:

 - [throwIfError](https://rxjs-boost.vercel.app/modules/_throw_if_error_.html)
 - [switchTap](https://rxjs-boost.vercel.app/modules/_switch_tap_.html)